GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### There are few things more frustrating or time wasting than debugging.
-Wouldn't it be a hell of a lot quicker if we just didn't create the bugs in the first place?
+> ### The code you write makes you a programmer.
+The code you delete makes you a good one.
+The code you don't have to write makes you a great one.
 >
-> ~ *Martin Fowler*
+> ~ *Mario Fusco*

 ---
 ## 🏎 Quick Facts